 The focus of this webinar is on the reasons to extend credit, how much credit you can extend to your customer, how to check credit, and how to spot and prevent issues after extending credit.

 This blog is from a webinar that was presented by SunRay Construction Solutions and Alex Barthet.
 Alex is a board-certified construction lawyer serving clients in Florida.
-The agenda for this write-up includes the reasons to extend credit, ways to check a person’s credit, how much credit to extend, how to spot problems, and how to prevent those problems.
+The subject of this write-up is on how much credit you can safely extend to your customers.
+We will also discuss the following:

 Reasons to Extend Credit

 There are a couple of reasons why you would want to extend credit to your customers: